-- 1. building constructive partnerships and connecting families with community-based programs and other community resources; ^{1,2} - 2. coordinating and integrating family involvement programs and activities with Academy initiatives and community-based programs that encourage and support families' participation in their children's education, growth, and development. ^{1,2}
+- 1. building constructive partnerships and connecting families with community-based programs and other community resources; 1,2 - 2. coordinating and integrating parent and family engagement programs and activities with Academy initiatives and community-based programs that encourage and support families' participation in their children's education, growth, and development.
+1,2